HaxeFoundation/HaxeManual/content/01-introduction.md

 ```haxe
 Haxe code here
 ```
-Occasionally, we demonstrate how Haxe code is generated, for which we usually show the JavaScript target.
+Occasionally, we demonstrate how target code is generated, for which we usually show the JavaScript target.

 Furthermore, we define a set of terms in this document.
 Predominantly, this is done when introducing a new type or when a term is specific to Haxe.
 To avoid clutter, we do not define every new aspect we introduce, e.g. what a class is.
 A definition looks like this: